-As of December 31, 2013, U.S. income taxes and foreign withholding taxes associated with the repatriation of undistributed earnings of foreign subsidiaries were not provided for on a cumulative total of \$186.4 million.
+As of December 31, 2014, U.S. income taxes and foreign withholding taxes associated with the repatriation of undistributed earnings of foreign subsidiaries were not provided for on a cumulative total of \$260.9 million.
 We intend to reinvest these earnings indefinitely in our foreign subsidiaries.
 If these earnings were distributed in the form of dividends or otherwise, or if the shares of the relevant foreign subsidiaries were sold or otherwise transferred, we would be subject to additional U.S. income taxes and foreign withholding taxes, net of related foreign tax credits.
 Determination of the amount of unrecognized deferred income tax liability related to these earnings is not practicable.

 In June 2009, the Costa Rica Ministry of Foreign Trade, an agency of the Government of Costa Rica, granted a twelve year extension of certain tax incentives, which were previously granted in 2002.
 The incentive tax rates will expire in various years beginning in 2017.
-Under these incentives, all of the incentives, we must hire specified numbers of employees and maintain minimum levels of fixed asset investment in Costa Rica.
-If we do not fulfill these conditions for any reason, our incentive could lapse and our income tax rate that would apply, absent the incentives, is 30% for 2013.
-As a result of these incentives, income taxes were reduced by \$27.7 million, \$21.8 million, and \$15.4 million in 2013, 2012, and 2011, respectively.
-The benefit of the tax holiday on net income per share (diluted) was \$0.34, \$0.26, \$0.19 in 2013, 2012 and 2011, respectively.
+Under these incentives, all of the income in Costa Rica during these twelve year incentive periods is subject to reduced rates of Costa Rica income tax.
+In order to receive the benefit of the incentives, we must hire specified numbers of employees and maintain minimum levels of fixed asset investment in Costa Rica.
+If we do not fulfill these conditions for any reason, our incentive could lapse and our income in Costa Rica would be subject to taxation at higher rates, which could have a negative impact on our operating results.
+The Costa Rica corporate income tax rate that would apply, absent the incentives, is 30% for 2014.
+As a result of these incentives, income taxes were reduced by \$32.5 million, \$27.7 million, and \$21.8 million in 2014, 2013, and 2012, respectively.
+The benefit of the tax holiday on diluted net income per share was \$0.40, \$0.34, and \$0.26 in 2014, 2013 and 2012, respectively.

-As of December 31, 2013 and December 31, 2012, the significant components of our deferred tax assets and liabilities were (in thousands):
+As of December 31, 2014 and 2013, the significant components of our deferred tax assets and liabilities were (in thousands):

-Year Ended December 31, r 31,
+Year Ended December 31,

-2013 2012
+2014 2013

 Deferred tax assets:

-Net operating loss and capital loss carryforwards \$ 39,978 \$ 37,183
+Net operating loss and capital loss carryforwards \$ 33,202 \$ 39,978

-Credit carryforwards 9,362 8,806
+Credit carryforwards 1,446 9,362

-Reserves and accruals 26,729 19,703
+Reserves and accruals 32,888 26,729

-Translation gains 48 43
+Translation gains 637 48

-Stock-based compensation 9,100 9,908
+Stock-based compensation 11,964 9,100

-85,217 75,643
+80,137 85,217

 Deferred tax liabilities:

-Prepaid expenses 557 345
+Prepaid expenses 709 557

-Depreciation and amortization 5,320 9,903
+Depreciation and amortization 6,878 5,320

-5,877 10,248
+7,587 5,877

-Net deferred tax assets before valuation allowance 79,340 65,395
+Net deferred tax assets before valuation allowance 72,550 79,340

-Valuation allowance (35,108) (27,056)
+Valuation allowance (32,498) (35,108)

-Net deferred tax assets \$ 44,232 \$ 38,339
+Net deferred tax assets \$ 40,052 \$ 44,232

-We assess the likelihood that we will be able to realize our deferred tax assets.
+We assess the likelihood that we will be able to realize our deferred tax assets quarterly.
 We consider all available evidence, both positive and negative, including historical levels of income, expectations and risks associated with estimates of future taxable income and ongoing prudent and feasible tax planning strategies in assessing the need for a valuation allowance.
 If it is more likely than not that we do not expect to realize our deferred tax assets, we will increase our provision for income taxes by recording a valuation allowance against the deferred tax assets that we estimate will not ultimately be realizable.
-As of December 31, 2013, we believed, except for the items noted in the subsequent paragraph, that it was more likely than not that the amount of deferred tax assets recorded on the balance sheet will be realized.
+As of December 31, 2014, we believed, except for the items noted in the subsequent paragraph, that it was more likely than not that the amount of deferred tax assets recorded on the balance sheet will be realized.